KomodoHQ/komodo-operations-handbook/welcome-to-komodo.md

    - Air (_HR_)

  - Get introduced to the team and have a quick office tour
+ - Setup your development environment (see [Our Tools And Tech](#OurToolsAndText))

+## Your First Week

+This week, there will be a few meetings you need to attend, that should already be booked in for you:

  - Have a chat with the office manager to talk about:
    - Building access and door codes
    - Holiday